huy/lucene-notes/wildcard-query.md

 **Query execution**

+Query execution is implemented in these tightly coupled classes `Query`, `Filter`, `Weight`, `Scorer`, so we may see excution logic juggling between them. `Query` creates `Weight`, which in turn create `Scorer`. `Score` is an iterator over documents satisfied a given query.

 Lucene provides `org.apache.lucene.search.Filter` abstract class in low level search API.
 Query is wrapped inside  `Filter`.
 One method of `Filter` class is

     abstract DocIdSet getDocIdSet(LeafReaderContext context, Bits acceptDocs)